Akrog/cinderlib/README.rst

 Due to the limited access to Cinder backends and time constraints the list of drivers that have been manually tested are (I'll try to test more):

-- LVM
+- LVM with LIO
-- XtremIO
+- Dell EMC XtremIO
-- Kaminario
+- Kaminario K2
-- RBD
+- Ceph/RBD

 If you try the library with another storage array I would appreciate a note on the library version, Cinder release, and results of your testing.